apache/arrow-nanoarrow/dev/release/README.md

 [ANNOUNCE] Apache Arrow nanoarrow 0.8.0 Released

 The Apache Arrow community is pleased to announce the 0.8.0 release of Apache Arrow nanoarrow.
-This initial release covers 79 resolved issues from 9 contributors[1].
+This release covers 79 resolved issues from 9 contributors[1].

 The release is available now from [2], release notes are available at